sunlightpolicy/opendatapoliciesstatic/_documents/milwaukee-wi-2016-07-14.md

 Purpose

-The City of Milwaukee is committed to proactively publish data in a structured standardized machine readable format to improve provision of services, increase transparency and access to public information, and enhance coordination and efficiencies among departments, partner organizations and citizens.
+<span class="g-build-on-precedent"><span class="g-goals-and-values"><span class="g-open-formats">The City of Milwaukee is committed to proactively publish data in a structured standardized machine</span></span></span>
+<span class="g-build-on-precedent"><span class="g-goals-and-values"><span class="g-open-formats">readable format to improve provision of services, increase transparency and access to public</span></span></span>
+<span class="g-build-on-precedent"><span class="g-goals-and-values"><span class="g-open-formats">information, and enhance coordination and efficiencies among departments, partner organizations</span></span></span>
+and citizens.

 Scope

-Data and information collected by the City which would advance the City’s transparency and accountability through open data.
-Exceptions are provided for information that is Protected Information or Sensitive Information.
-Data will be prioritized for publication based on relevance, ease of access, and other criteria established by the Dept. of Administration-Information and Technology Management Division, with review and affirmation by the City Information Management Committee.
-While all eligible City data should be considered for publication, capacity and demand will dictate the size and growth of the open data library.
+<span class="g-build-on-precedent">Data and information collected by the City which would advance the City’s transparency and</span>
+<span class="g-build-on-precedent">accountability through open data. </span>Exceptions are provided for information that is Protected
+Information or Sensitive Information. <span class="g-prioritization">Data will be prioritized for publication based on relevance,</span>
+<span class="g-prioritization">ease of access, and other criteria established by the Dept. of Administration-Information and</span>
+<span class="g-prioritization">Technology Management Division, with review and affirmation by the City Information</span>
+<span class="g-prioritization">Management Committee.
+While all eligible City data should be considered for publication,</span>
+<span class="g-prioritization">capacity and demand will dictate the size and growth of the open data library.</span>

 Definitions

-a.
-“Data” means statistical, factual, quantitative, or qualitative information that is maintained or created by or on behalf of a City department.
-“Data” does not include information provided to a department or division by other governmental entities, nor does it include image files, such as designs, drawings, maps, photos or scanned copies of original documents.
-Nothing in this policy shall be deemed to prohibit the voluntary disclosure of information not otherwise defined as “data.”
+a. <span class="def-data">“Data” means statistical, factual, quantitative, or qualitative information that is maintained or</span>
+<span class="def-data">created by or on behalf of a City department.
+“Data” does not include information provided to a</span>
+<span class="def-data">department or division by other governmental entities, nor does it include image files, such as</span>
+<span class="def-data">designs, drawings, maps, photos or scanned copies of original documents.
+Nothing in this</span>
+<span class="def-data">policy shall be deemed to prohibit the voluntary disclosure of information not otherwise defined</span>
+as “data.”

-b.
-“Open data” means data that is available online, in an open format, with no legal encumbrances on use or reuse, and is available for all to access and download in full without fees [or a requirement of registration].
-“Legal encumbrance” includes federal copyright and privacy protections and other, non-statutory legal limitations on how or under what conditions a dataset may be used.
+b. <span class="def-open">“Open data” means data that is available online, in an open format, with no legal</span>
+<span class="def-open">encumbrances on use or reuse, and is available for all to access and download in full without</span>
+<span class="def-open">fees [or a requirement of registration].
+“Legal encumbrance” includes federal copyright and</span>
+<span class="def-open">privacy protections and other, non-statutory legal limitations on how or under what conditions a</span>
+dataset may be used.

 c.
 “Open format” means any widely accepted, nonproprietary, platform-independent, machinereadable